giloutho/test-better-sqlite3/README.md

 ## test-better-sqlite3

-The aim of this project is to verify the correct installation and operation of better-sqlite3 with Electron on different operating systems: MacOS intel, MacOS M1, Windows and Linux.
+The goal of this project is to verify the good integration of sqlite-better3 in an Electron application initiated with Electron Forge.
+This project must run on different operating systems: MacOS intel, MacOS M1, Windows and Linux.
 The use of node-gyp does not always make things obvious.

 ### Built With